On early-warning of full versus partial Atlantic overturning circulation collapse

-Without loss of generality it can be assumed that $\delta_S>0$ , meaning polar box 1 is forced ``fresher'' than box 2. $\delta_S=0.1$ is chosen here.
+The parameters remaining to be fixed are the heterogeneities in freshwater and temperature forcing gradients $\delta_S$ and $\delta_T$.
+Without loss of generality it can be assumed that $\delta_S>0$, meaning polar box 1 is forced ``fresher'' than box 2. $\delta_S=0.1$ is chosen here.
 The only remaining parameter that affects the qualitative behavior is $\delta_T$ (Fig.~\ref{fig:bif_deltaT}).
 Depending on the sign of $\delta_T$, box 1 is either forced warmer or colder than box 2.
 If $\delta_T$ is above a certain magnitude and negative, warming and freshening compound each other and the bifurcation ON $\rightarrow$ PC happens already before the OFF branch exists (Fig.~\ref{fig:bif_deltaT}a).
-For intermediate, negative $\delta_T$, the three stable states can coexist (Fig.~\ref{fig:bif_deltaT}b) until a bifurcation at $\eta_2 \approx 0.7$ leaves only the OFF state and a PC state where the flow towards box 1 reversed.
+For intermediate, negative $\delta_T$, the three stable states can coexist (Fig.~\ref{fig:bif_deltaT}b) until a bifurcation at $\eta_2 \approx 0.7$ leaves only the OFF state and a PC state where the flow towards box 1 reversed (i.e., $q_1<0$, although this is not visible from the bifurcation diagram here).
 When increasing $\delta_T$ further towards 0, the extent of the ON branch increases.
 As soon as $\delta_T>0$, the implied stronger cooling of box 1 partially counteracts the effect on density of the freshening by $\delta_S>0$.
 For small $|\delta_T|$ box 1 is still less stable, but now the AMOC ON branch extends further than the partially collapsed branch, i.e., the ON branch collapses directly onto the OFF branch upon increasing $\eta_2$ (Fig.~\ref{fig:bif_deltaT}c).
 Upon slight increase of $\delta_T$, the heterogeneities in salinity and temperature almost perfectly cancel each other.
 This yields a regime with four stable coexisting fixed points, featuring two partially collapsed states of either $q_1<0$ or $q_2<0$, along with a complicated sequence of bifurcations and three additional unstable branches (Fig.~\ref{fig:bif_deltaT}d).
 Importantly, the ON branch still extends to higher $\eta_2$ compared to the partially collapsed branches.
 When $\delta_T \gtrsim 0.075$ it overrides $\delta_S>0$ and there is again only one partially collapsed state, but now with $q_2<0$ while $q_1>0$.
 When $|\delta_T|$ is still small enough the ON branch still extends furthest (Fig.~\ref{fig:bif_deltaT}e).
 Thereafter, increasing $\delta_T$ decreases the extent of the ON branch to lower $\eta_2$, and the bifurcation diagram becomes equivalent to Fig.~\ref{fig:bif_deltaT}b, but with the roles of box 1 and 2 exchanged.